Implementing Akeneo PIM in Medium-Sized Businesses: When Is It Truly Worth It?

 Akeneo Community Edition vs. Enterprise Edition

-Typical scenarios where Akeneo makes sense
+Typical starting points where Akeneo makes sense

 You have more than 500 products with complex attributes

-You sell across multiple channels
+You sell through multiple channels

-Multiple departments work on product data
+Several departments work on product data

 When is Akeneo not the right choice yet?